markuryy/IE323/kiosk-presentation/final_report.md

-# Measuring the Obvious: A Critical Framework for Kiosk Accessibility Evaluation
+# Accessibility Evaluation of Public Touchscreen Kiosks
+### IE 323: Human Factors in System Design

 By Mark Ogra, Shaaz Rizvi, and Aaron Elrington-Edwards

 ## Abstract

-This study presents a novel approach to evaluating the accessibility of public touchscreen kiosks, specifically focusing on McDonald's self-service ordering systems.
-Rather than following traditional user-testing methodologies, we propose and implement a measurement-based evaluation framework that combines empirical physical measurements, specification analysis, and targeted survey data.
+This project details our approach to evaluating the accessibility of public touchscreen kiosks, specifically focusing on McDonald's self-service ordering systems.
+Given the feasibility of traditional user-testing methodologies, we propose and implement a measurement-based evaluation framework that combines empirical physical measurements, specification analysis, and targeted survey data.
 This approach not only identifies fundamental design issues but also challenges conventional accessibility evaluation methods that may inadvertently perpetuate exclusionary practices.

 ## Table of Contents